Protect human health and the environment. AS 46.03.010, AS 44.46.020

-For the water supply system operator certification program, which ensures operators have the qualifications necessary to meet the responsibility of safeguarding public health, a compliance rate of 81% was achieved in FY2012.
+For the water supply system operator certification program, which ensures operators have the qualifications necessary to meet the responsibility of safeguarding public health, a compliance rate of 88% was achieved in FY2018.

 The water discharge program issues permits for domestic wastewater, seafood processing, fish hatcheries, mines, oil and gas facilities, and log-transfer facilities.
-The Department is in the process of taking over responsibility for these permits from the Environmental Protection Agency (EPA), and while compliance is currently 69%, that rate is expected to fluctuate as new permit holders and backlogged permits are inherited from the EPA in the coming years.
+The Department is in the process of taking over responsibility for these permits from the Environmental Protection Agency (EPA), and while compliance is currently 88%, that rate is expected to fluctuate.